Sandeep-dabbakuti999/Trajectory_planning/Readme.md

-# OPtimization-Based Trajectory Planning and MPC-Tracker working along with a Reinforcement Learning planner
+# OPtimization-Based Trajectory Planning and MPC-Tracker and LSTM Neural network for Risk assesment
 ### Trajectory Planning
 Trajectory planning is an essential task of autonomous vehicles.
 It serves as a path that the vehicle will follow using a controller to reach a destination.
 ### Optimization